 - Combine the shredded zucchini, carrots, squash, and onion in a large mixing bowl.
 Sprinkle with salt, toss, and set aside for 5 minutes.

-- When the 5 minutes is up, wrap the shredded vegetables in a clean kitchen towel and squeeze out as much of the moisture as you can.
+- When the 5 minutes is up, gather the ends of the kitchen towel to wrap the vegetables, and squeeze out as much of the moisture as you can.

-- Return the drained vegetables to the mixing bowl.
+- Turn the drained vegetables out into the mixing bowl.
+Put the towel aside.

 - Stir in the eggs, parsley (or oregano), garlic, cumin, chili powder, and pepper.